Le-foucheur/Typst-VarTable/documentation.typ

 ==== 2.2.2.2 - Undefined values

-If your function is not defined on some values like $f(x) = 1/x$ for $x = 0$, you certainly want to put a double line meaning that the function is undefined on this value, and you can ! \
+If your function is not defined on some values like $f(x) = 1 / x$ for $x = 0$, you certainly want to put a double line meaning that the function is undefined on this value, and you can ! \

 #sym.star For each values of domain except the start and the end.